Inundated vernal pool at Mission Trails Regional Park

-This section is intended to provide a helpful link to the most commonly referenced MSCP implementing regulations and development guidelines and is not intended to substitute for a comprehensive review of other city regulations and land use policies that affect the MSCP.
+This section is intended to provide a helpful link to the most commonly referenced Multiple Species Conservation Program (MSCP) implementing regulations and development guidelines and is not intended to substitute for a comprehensive review of other City regulations and land use policies that affect the MSCP.

 Development or activities that propose encroachment into sensitive biological resources are specifically regulated by Section 143.0141 of ESL above and by the Biology Guidelines in the Land Development Manual.